decadenza/SimpleStereo/README.md

 - [x] Infinite impulse response (Estrada et al., [Noise robust linear dynamic system for phase unwrapping and smoothing](https://doi.org/10.1364/OE.19.005126), Optics Express, 2011)

 ## Contributions
-Reporting issues and proposing integrations of other stereo vision algorithms is highly encouraged!
+Reporting issues and proposing integrations of other stereo vision algorithms is highly encouraged and it will be acknowledged.
+Please share your thoughts!